-Other areas acquired from the Areva were the Riutta granted claims in south eastern Finland which comprise 10 claims for approximately 790 hectares and the Asento claims, located near to the Rompas area, which consist of 37 claim applications for approximately 3,556 hectares.
+Other areas acquired from Areva are the Riutta granted claims in south eastern Finland which comprise 10 claims for approximately 790 hectares, and the Asento claims, located near to the Rompas area, which consist of 37 claim applications for approximately 3,556 hectares.

-In other areas the Company holds three claim applications and three granted claims for 477 hectares.
+In other areas the Company holds two granted claims for 196 hectares.